cdeck3r/3DScanner/docs/homie_device_service.md

 ## Installation

-The autosetup's node-specific install scripts copy the service files to the `pi` user directory, enable and start the service.
-The service install script is `src/homie-nodes/install_node_services.sh`.
-The script must run as user `pi`.
-The example shows the files to install and run the homie device service required by the script.
+The autosetup's node-specific install scripts copy the service files to the `pi` user directory.
+They enable and start the service.
+The service install script is `src/homie-nodes/install_homie_service.sh`.
+It must run as user `pi`.
+The example lists the files to run the homie device service.

 * `homie_camnode.py` the actual homie device program to run as service, found in `src/homie-nodes/homie-camnode`
 * `homie_camnode.service` is the systemd service unit file; describes what and how to run as a service